royqh1979/PyEasyGraphics/docs/tutorials/15_music.rst

 ============
 Easygraphics provides simple ways to play musics.

-The following program shows how to use the functions in easygraphics.music to play music:
+The following program shows how to use the functions in :doc:`easygraphics.music <../apis/easygraphics.music>` to play music:

 .. code-block:: python